 This annual report provides information on demographics, housing characteristics and the experience of consumers in the housing market.
 Buyers and sellers also share information on the role that real estate professionals play in home sales transactions.

-This report contains information from the 2016 Profile of Home Buyers and Sellers about buyers in subregions of the United States.
+This report contains information from the Profile of Home Buyers and Sellers about buyers in subregions of the United States.

 This report gives the results of a survey of REALTORS® on the effectiveness of home staging.

 Profile of International Residential Real Estate Activity in Florida

 Florida is the state which produces the largest share of U.S. residential home sales to international clients, accounting for 23 percent of total sales.
 NAR estimates these sales at $68.2 Billion to resident and non-resident foreigners.
 This is an annual report.

 Profile of LGB Buyers and Sellers

 This report examines the distinct differences found between LGB, bisexual, and heterosexual home buyers and sellers.

 This annual focuses on firm executives who are members of NAR.
 The report provides insight into the business characteristics, business activity, franchised firms, benefits and education at firms, and the future outlook of firms.

 Like the rest of the world, real estate has gone digital.
 Learn how buyers search for homes, and how REALTORS® use technology to get ahead.